AR0E/ar0e.github.io/_pages/reading-list.md

     - What is Spin? - Hans C. Ohanian
     - Skateboard flips and topological tricks in SU(2)
     - Information, physics, quantum: the search for link - John A. Wheeler
-    - Bringing Home the Atomic World - N. D. Mermin
+    - Bringing Home the Atomic World - N. D. Mermin]
+    - Classical Electrodynamics in Terms of Direct Interparticle Action - Feynman, Wheeler
+      - Relativistic non-instantaneous action-at-a-distance interactions - Domingo Martinez

     - Notes on Quantum Mechanics - David V. Schroeder